CharliedeanCS/Ladybirds-Plant-Sensors-Project/README.md

 Terraform:
 This project contains a terraform folder that has the capability to to provision the infrastructure of the pipeline.

+Dashboard:
+This project contains a dashboard folder.
+This folder contains the code to run a Streamlit dashboard that can be hosted on AWS.
+This dashboard allows us:
+- To be able to view the data in real-time
+- To view graphs of the latest temperature and moisture readings for every plant
+- To be able to view the data from the long-term storage

 ## Repository Contents
+- dashboard
+  - dashboard.py
+- ecs-load-old-data
+  - ecs_load_to_s3.py
 - pipeline
   - database
     - schema.sql